Red Panda Particle 2 Review (tested in-hand)

 Controls and usability

 The knobs have a rubber-like material which makes them really easy to move, which is helpful right off the bat.
 I liked the softness of this material, which I haven't seen in many other pedal knobs, if any.
+Most of my time was spent adjusting the Chop/Freeze control and the Pitch/Delay knob.

+Depending on the effect, the Param and Feedback controls seemed less consequential.
 Obviously the Blend knob played an important role when I needed to balance the clean and wet signals.

 In a lot of cases, the sounds were so intriguing that I didn't really need to make many adjustments (see below for more notes on that).
 Once you do, you'll get an even wider range of sounds within each mode.